Palden Lhamo

-Palden Lhamo is one of three Dharmapalas of the Gelug school of Tibetan Buddhism alongside Mahākāla and Yamantaka She is the wrathful deity considered to be the principal protectress of Bhutan.
+Palden Lhamo is the special dharmapala of the Dalai Lamas, while the three protectors of his Gelug school of Tibetan Buddhism are Yamaraja, Vaisravana, and Mahakala.
+She is the wrathful deity considered to be the principal protectress of Tibet.

-Palden Lhamo appears in the retinue of the Obstacle-Removing Mahākāla, either as an independent figure or associated to Ekajati, and has been described as "the tutelary deity of Tibet and its government", and as "celebrated all over Tibet and Mongolia, and the potent protector of the Dalai and Panchen Lamas and Lhasa."
+Palden Lhamo appears in the retinue of the Obstacle-Removing Mahakala, either as an independent figure or associated to Ekajati, and has been described as "the tutelary deity of Tibet and its government", and as "celebrated all over Tibet and Mongolia, and the potent protector of the Dalai and Panchen Lamas and Lhasa."

 Origins

 Palden Lhamo means "Glorious Goddess" and can feature a wide range of wrathful female protectors and dakinis.
-Usually, Palden Lhamo refers to the Gelugpa version of her as a wrathful emanation of Chamunda, a wrathful emanation of the goddess Kali.
+Usually, Palden Lhamo refers to the Gelugpa version of her as a wrathful emanation of Tara.

 Magzor Gyalmo was said to be named Remati during the time she was married to the evil king of Lanka, both of them rakshasas according to one version.
 Remati vowed that if she failed to convert the king to Buddhism and dispel his wickedness, she would end his dynasty.
 She tried many times to convert him to avoid the killing of dharma practitioners but failed along with their son being raised to kill Buddhists.
 With no choice, she slaughtered her son while her husband was out hunting.
 She ate her son's flesh, drank his blood with his skull as a kapala or cup, and flayed his skin to make a saddle.

-Thus, she escaped out towards the north.
+She escaped out towards the north.
 Just as she left on a mule, the king returned and found out about his son's murder.
 Enraged, he shot the rump of the mule that Remati was riding.
-In response, Remati healed the wound and transformed it into an eye by stating, "May the wound of my mount become an eye large enough to watch over the twenty-four regions, and may I myself be the one to extirpate the lineage of the malignant kings of Lanka!"
+In response, Remati healed the wound and transformed it into an eye by stating, "May the wound of my mount become an eye large enough to watch over the twenty-four regions, and may I myself be the one to extirpate the lineage of the malignant kings of Lanka!".
 There, she traveled onwards through India to Tibet to China to Mongolia and was said to have finally settled down on the mountain, Oikhan in eastern Siberia.

 When she died, she was reborn in hell and fought her way out of hell, stealing a bag of diseases and a sword.
 When she escaped to the charnel grounds, she found no peace and prayed to the Buddha for a reason to live.
 The Buddha Vajradhara (tantric Shakyamuni) appeared before her and requested her to protect the dharma.
 Astonished, Remati agreed and thus arose as the dharmapala she is, only using her weapons against enemies of Buddhism.
 She was also appointed as a guardian of dharma by Yama, lord of death.
 Her retinue consists of the lion-headed dakini Simhamukha (Sengdongma) behind her and the Makara-headed dakini Makaravaktra holding the reins of the mule in front of Palden Lhamo.
 Surrounding them are the 4 Goddesses of the Seasons, the 5 Sisters of Long Life, and the 12 Tenma goddesses.